CodeWizard-1/e-commerce/README.md

 ## **Business Model**

-This website follows a Business to Customer model - it sells products related to Pop Culture directly to the customer.
-The website has been built for quick checkout for both registered and unregistered users, with extra features available to users who have signed up to the website, as well as users who subscribe to the newsletter.
+This online resource operates on the principle of Business to Customer model, providing the opportunity to purchase sportswear directly to consumers.
+It is designed to make it easy for both registered and unregistered users to pay for purchases, with additional features available to registered users and newsletter subscribers.

 [Back to Top](#table-of-contents)